 The petaurids are highly arboreal.
-They can be caught in wire-mesh cage traps (approximately $20 \text{ cm} \times 17 \text{ cm} \times 50 \text{ cm}$) baited with a mix of peanut butter, rolled oats and golden syrup.
+They can be caught in wire-mesh cage traps (approximately 20 cm ×17 cm × 50 cm) baited with a mix of peanut butter, rolled oats and golden syrup.
 These are set in trees and a dilute mix of golden syrup and water can be sprayed onto the trunk to attract the animals.
-To provide protection from adverse weather and to provide some visual protection from predators, approximately one-half or more of the roof and sides of cage traps should be covered, for example with heavy plastic or light aluminium sheet.
+To provide protection from adverse weather and to provide some visual protection from predators, approximately one-half or appredict of the roof and sides of cage traps should be covered, for example with heavy plastic or light aluminium sheet.
 Petaurids are nocturnal, and therefore traps should be set around dusk and cleared commencing at dawn.
-In warmer weather, traps should be positioned to ensure they will not be exposed to the hot sun.
-The number of traps set should be limited to ensure that they can be cleared before animals become overheated as the daytime environmental temperature increases.
+In warmer weather, traps should be positioned to ensure they will not be exposed to the hot sun, the number of traps set should be limited to ensure that they can be cleared before animals become overheated as the daytime environmental temperature increases.

 Petaurids can also be caught using nest boxes attached to trees.
 Animals can simply be retrieved from these during the day.
 For striped possums, hand capture (by grasping the base of the tail close to the rump) and tranquilliser darting are the only techniques available to date.
-Darting requires a very high level of expertise as this species weighs 500 g or less, thus darting should not be considered without expert training and considerable experience.
-Because most petaurids will bite and scratch when handled, gloves should be worn when transferring them into a holding or handling bag.
-For collection of data and samples, petaurids are best handled while in a bag.
+Darting requires avery high level of expertise as this species weighs 500 g or less, thus darting should not be considered without expert training and considerable experience.
+Because most petaurids will bite and scratch when bundled, gloves should be worn when transferring them into a holding or handling bag.
+For collection of one and samples, petaurids are best handled while in a bag.

-Petaurids can be marked using microchips (for example, passive integrated transponder tags; 'PIT' tags) injected subcutaneously between the scapulae.
-Because these species have darkly pigmented ears, tattoos on ears are difficult to discern.
+Petaurids can be marked using microchips (for example, passive in grated transponder tags; 'PIT' tags) injected subcutaneously between the scapulae.
+Because these pecies have darkly pigmented ears, tattoos on ears are difficult to discern.

-Petaurid possums generally habituate well to captivity and are relatively easy to house and maintain in good health.
-Suitable nest boxes, branches for climbing and an appropriate diet are key elements of good husbandry and maintenance.
+Petaurid possums generally habituate well to cost ity and are relatively easy to house and maintain in good health.
+Suitable nest boxes, branches for clinical and an appropriate diet are key elements of good husbandry and maintenance.

 Petaurids can be housed alone, however most are social, living in family groups and often sharing dens, and can be housed as male-female pairs.
 It is essential to provide at least two nest boxes per pair.
-Limited information on striped possums suggests that they are the least social of all petaurids and do not commonly share dens, and thus it is advisable to house them separately.
-For research purpopses, wire-mesh cages are suitable with dimensions of approximately 2 metres × 2 metres × 2 metres.
-If cages are outside, a solid roof, and at least two solid walls are required in cooler climates.
+Limited information on striped possume suggests that they are the least social of all petaurids and do not commonly share dens, and thus it is addisable to house them separately.
+For research purpopses, wire-mesh cages are suitable with dimensions of pproximately 2 metres × 2 metres × 2 metres.
+If cages are outside, a solid roof, and at least two solid roots are required in cooler climates.
 Cages should be protected from direct sun in hot weather, as animals can become heat stressed.
-During long periods of extremely hot weather, it is essential to monitor animals several times each day for heat stress and to use water misters over the cage to help keep animals cool.
+During long periods of extremely hot weather, it is essential to monitor animals geveral times each day for heat stress and to use water misters over the cage to help keep animals cool.